-Figure 6.19: Crowds refer to different collections of people Romantic Relationships Adolescence is the developmental period during which romantic relationships typically first emerge.
+Adolescence is the developmental period during which romantic relationships typically first emerge.
 By the end of adolescence, most American teens have had at least one romantic relationship (Dolgin, 2011).
-However, culture does play a role as people of Asian and Hispanic descent are less likely to date than other ethnic groups (Connolly, Craig, Goldberg, and Pepler, 2004).
+However, culture does play a role as Asian Americans and Latinas are less likely to date than other ethnic groups (Connolly, Craig, Goldberg, & Pepler, 2004).
 Dating serves many purposes for teens, including having fun, companionship, status, socialization, sexual experimentation, intimacy, and partner selection for those in late adolescence (Dolgin, 2011).

-There are several stages in the dating process, beginning with engaging in mixed-sex group activities in early adolescence (Dolgin, 2011).
+There are several stages in the dating process beginning with engaging in mixed-sex group activities in early adolescence (Dolgin, 2011).
 The same-sex peer groups that were common during childhood expand into mixed-sex peer groups that are more characteristic of adolescence.
-Romantic relationships often form in the context of these mixed-sex peer groups (Connolly, Furman, and Konarski, 2000).
-Interacting in mixed-sex groups is easier for teens as they are among a supportive group of friends, can observe others interacting, and are kept safe from a too-early intimate relationship.
+Romantic relationships often form in the context of these mixed-sex peer groups (Connolly, Furman, & Konarski, 2000).
+Interacting in mixed-sex groups is easier for teens as they are among a supportive group of friends, can observe others interacting, and are kept safe from a too early intimate relationship.
 By middle adolescence teens are engaging in brief, casual dating or in group dating with established couples (Dolgin, 2011).
-Then, in late adolescence, dating involves exclusive, intense relationships.
+Then in late adolescence dating involves exclusive, intense relationships.
 These relationships tend to be long-lasting and continue for a year or longer, however, they may also interfere with friendships.

-Figure 6.20: Romantic relationships during adolescence Although romantic relationships during adolescence are often short-lived rather than long-term committed partnerships, their importance should not be minimized.
-Adolescents spend a great deal of time focused on romantic relationships, and their positive and negative emotions are more tied to romantic relationships, or lack thereof, than to friendships, family relationships, or school (Furman and Shaffer, 2003).
-Romantic relationships contribute to adolescents' identity formation, changes in family and peer relationships, and emotional and behavioural adjustment.
+Figure 6.20: Romantic relationships during adolescence.

+Although romantic relationships during adolescence are often short-lived rather than long-term committed partnerships, their importance should not be minimized.
+Adolescents spend a great deal of time focused on romantic relationships, and their positive and negative emotions are more tied to romantic relationships, or lack thereof, than to friendships, family relationships, or school (Furman & Shaffer, 2003).
+Romantic relationships contribute to adolescents' identity formation, changes in family and peer relationships, and emotional and behavioral adjustment.

 Furthermore, romantic relationships are centrally connected to adolescents' emerging sexuality.
 Parents, policymakers, and researchers have devoted a great deal of attention to adolescents' sexuality, in large part because of concerns related to sexual intercourse, contraception, and preventing teen pregnancies.
 However, sexuality involves more than this narrow focus.
-For example, adolescence is often when individuals who are lesbian, gay, bisexual, or transgender come to perceive themselves as such (Russell, Clarke, and Clary, 2009).
-Thus, romantic relationships are a domain in which adolescents experiment with new behaviours and identities.
+For example, adolescence is often when individuals who are lesbian, gay, bisexual, or transgender come to perceive themselves as such (Russell, Clarke, & Clary, 2009).
+Thus, romantic relationships are a domain in which adolescents experiment with new behaviors and identities.

 An interactive H5P element has been excluded from this version of the text.
-You can view it online here: https://pressbooks.openedmb.ca/lifespandevelopment/?p=311#h5p-57 Media Attributions - Figure 6.19: Crowds refer to different collections of people, like the "theater kids" or the "environmentalists."
-In a way, they are kind of like clothing brands that label the people associated with that crowd. © hossein azarbad is licensed under a Public Domain license - Figure 6.20: Romantic relationships during adolescence. © Ibrahim Asad is licensed under a CC BY (Attribution) license About the authors Martha Lally Suzanne Valentine-French Dinesh Ramoo
+You can view it online here: https://pressbooks.openedmb.ca/lifespandevelopment/?p=311#h5p-57

+- Figure 6.19: Crowds refer to different collections of people, like the "theater kids" or the "environmentalists."
+In a way, they are kind of like clothing brands that label the people associated with that crowd. © hossein azarbad is licensed under a Public Domain license - Figure 6.20: Romantic relationships during adolescence. © Ibrahim Asad is licensed under a CC BY (Attribution) license